Belgrade: Economy

-Sava Centar, the largest congress, cultural and business center in Serbia and Southeast Europe and covers an area of 100,000 m^{2}.
+Sava Centar, is the largest congress, cultural and business center in Serbia and Southeast Europe and covers an area of 100,000 m^{2}.

 With 6,924 companies in the IT sector (according to 2013 data), Belgrade is one of the foremost information technology hubs in Southeast Europe.
 Microsoft's Development Center Serbia, located in Belgrade, was, at the time of its establishment, the fifth such programme on the globe.
-Many global IT companies choose Belgrade as their European or regional centre of operations, such as Asus, Intel, Dell, Huawei, Ubisoft, Yandex,Nutanix, NCR etc. The most famous Belgrade IT startups, among others, are Nordeus, ComTrade Group, MicroE, FishingBooker, and Endava.
+Many global IT companies choose Belgrade as their European or regional centre of operations, such as Asus, Intel, Dell, Huawei, Ubisoft, Yandex, Nutanix, NCR etc. The most famous Belgrade IT startups, among others, are Nordeus, ComTrade Group, MicroE, FishingBooker, and Endava.
 IT facilities in the city include the Mihajlo Pupin Institute and the ILR, as well as the brand-new IT Park Zvezdara.
 Many prominent IT innovators began their careers in Belgrade, including Voja Antonić and Veselin Jevrosimović.